The ORBIT methodology in practice — where theory meets execution

 Massive Decomposition is the foundational strategy.
 Rather than feeding a large, complex task into a single LLM context window, ORBIT decomposes it into small, focused subtasks — each of which fits comfortably within the model's effective attention range.
 The MDAP framework (Meyerson et al., 2025) provides the mathematical proof: by decomposing tasks into atomic subtasks and applying multi-agent voting at each step, their system MAKER completed over one million sequential steps with zero errors — using relatively simple, non-reasoning models.
 The intelligence came from the system design, not the model.
 Smaller, well-defined tasks produce dramatically better results than large, ambiguous ones — because the model can attend fully to the information that matters.

 Progressive Disclosure ensures the model receives only the information it needs for the current subtask — not everything at once.
 This is the principle behind Retrieval-Augmented Generation (RAG): instead of loading an entire knowledge base into context, the system retrieves relevant fragments on demand.
 ORBIT extends this through pull-on-demand architecture: agents request specific information when they need it, rather than having everything pushed upfront.
 This reduces context overhead by orders of magnitude while ensuring the model works with clean, relevant inputs.
 Anthropic's donation of the Model Context Protocol (MCP) to the Linux Foundation's Agentic AI Foundation in December 2025 — with OpenAI, Google, Microsoft, and AWS as co-founders — effectively standardised this pattern as an industry norm.
-MCP now has over 10,000 active public servers, confirming that pull-on-demand context management is the architecture the industry is converging on.
+By Anthropic's own count, MCP now has over 10,000 active public servers — pull-on-demand context management is the architecture the industry is converging on.

 Parallelisation and voting runs multiple agents on the same task and uses consensus mechanisms to select the best output.
 Wang et al.'s research on self-consistency (2023) demonstrated that sampling multiple reasoning paths and returning the majority answer significantly reduces errors — because incorrect hallucinations are unlikely to be consistent across independent runs.
 ORBIT applies this principle through parallel agent execution with structured voting, ensuring that confident-sounding errors are caught by disagreement.